qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 cmd /c docker run -e HOST=192.168.16.68 --rm --sysctl net.ipv4.ip_local_port_range="32768 33000" -p 11311:11311 -p 14500:14500 -p 32768-33000:32768-33000 -it qeacourse/robodocker:actual
 ```

 You can verify this worked because the robot will start making a quiet whirring sound and the laser (visible from the side) will start rotating.
-You should also see in the command window that you are “connected”.
+You should also see in the command window that you are "connected".

 ### Step 5: Shutting Down the Raspberry Pi

 When you are done working with the robot it is important to properly shutdown the raspberry pi.
 DO NOT just unplug the battery.
-To shutdown the pi, push the “down” button until you see the message “Press select to Shutdown”.
-Press select and wait for the green “ACT” LED on the left side of the Pi to flash steadily ten times then stay off.
+To shutdown the pi, push the "down" button until you see the message "Press select to Shutdown".
+Press select and wait for the green "ACT" LED on the left side of the Pi to flash steadily ten times then stay off.
 It is then safe to unplug the battery.

 <p style="text-align: center;">
 <img alt="Visual instructions for turning off the Raspberry Pi" src="Pictures/s7vHYkMHZEmtoXhtdLxNdig.png"/>